 In addition, our GPU node consists of four NVidia Titan-V graphic cards.
 These cards each have 12GB HBM2 video RAM, 5120 CUDA cores capable of up to 30 Teraflops for general compute, and 640 Tensor cores for up to 110 teraflops of Tensorflow deep learning capability.

-Calvin College's efforts in high performance computing began in 1998 when Prof. Joel Adams taught Calvin's first parallel computing course using MPI.
+Calvin University's efforts in high performance computing began in 1998 when Prof. Joel Adams taught Calvin's first parallel computing course using MPI.
 Since that time, Calvin has built several different clusters, through NSF grants and undergraduate research projects. borg is the third Beowulf supercomputer cluster built using National Science Foundation (NSF) grants.

 The following resources are available for the borg cluster: